Rafe is a normal teenager from Boulder, Colorado. He plays soccer. He’s won skiing prizes. He likes to write.

 When I read this as a 15-year-old, I was a questioning cis girl who didn’t know much about the politics of the world.
-This time around I caught the little things like the use of “transgendered” and a couple misogynistic comments.
-The first I can forgive because this was published before the whole trans controversy, and the resulting education, blew up.
+This time around I caught the little things like the use of “transgendered” and a couple of misogynistic comments.
+The first I can forgive because this published before the whole trans controversy, and the resulting education, blew up.
 I could also understand a lot more of Ben’s historical references, thanks to having finished my high school education.
 That’s guy’s humor is spot on.

 Must be in the name.

-But what really hit this time was how there was no way I could fully understand the purpose of the plot when I first read this.
+But what hit this time was how there was no way I could fully understand the purpose of the plot when I first read this.
 Rafe hides that he’s gay when he goes to Natick because he wants to be one of the guys.
-When I read this in ninth grade I understood this from a factual viewpoint rather than an emotional one.
-Now I understand that when you’re gay like Rafe or trans like me, you’re a different kind of guy.
+When I read this in ninth grade, I understood this from a factual viewpoint rather than an emotional one.
+Now I know that when you’re gay like Rafe or trans like me, you’re a different kind of guy.
 You’re still a guy, but you’re different.

 Ultimately, Openly Straight ends with Rafe gaining some self-acceptance and self-confidence which is great to see in any LGBT+ book.
 I’m glad that I reread this because a little uplift is what I needed this Pride Month.
 Hopefully, others will find the same in this book.

 Final thought: This is one of the most underrated books I’ve ever read and loved.
 Please find a copy and read this and come talk to me about it so we can be friends.
-Also, I’m not done reading it yet, but go read Honestly Ben afterward because I can already tell it’s another wonderful book by Bill Konigsberg!
+Also, I’m not done reading it yet, but read Honestly Ben afterward because I can already tell it’s another beautiful book by Bill Konigsberg!